All photos of the Giza Pyramids by Gina Baksa

 Contributor Hannah Laws takes a seat in the world’s most expensive luxury office chair: the revolutionary Elysium floating chair

-Contributor Gina Baksa, a frequent visitor to Egypt, shares her list of the top luxury hotels in Cairo, the city of a thousand minarets
+Contributor Gina Baksa, a frequent visitor to Egypt, shares her list of the best luxury hotels in Cairo, the city of a thousand minarets

 Bespoke luxury Egypt tour of the country’s pyramids and temples includes rare access to some of the country’s best-known historic landmarks